NERVE FIBERS IN YOUR SKIN CAN TELL A DEEPER STORY ABOUT YOUR HEALTH

 How is synucleinopathy diagnosed?

-Synucleinopathy testing provides important visual insights to your physician to aid in the diagnosis.
-Once diagnosed, your physician can recommend the appropriate therapy for you.
+Synucleinopathy testing provides important visual insights to your clinician to aid in the diagnosis.
+Once diagnosed, your clinician can discuss a treatment approach with you.

 What is small fiber neuropathy (SFN)?